iconify/documentation/documents/pages/icon-components/bundles/index.md

 ### Smaller bundle size {#size}

-Compares to [icon packages](../../sources/npm/index.md) that contain data for each icon separately, icon bundles import multiple icons at the same time.
+Compares to [individual icon packages](../../icons/icons.md) that contain data for each icon separately, icon bundles import multiple icons at the same time.
 This reduces bundle size.

 ## How to create icons bundle? {#create}